chipzoller/hugo-clarity/README.md

     This file should only be used to override everything else except sass & css variables.
 3. [`custom.js`](https://github.com/chipzoller/hugo-clarity/blob/master/assets/js/custom.js).

-> __Pro Tip__: Ensure that your changes are git trackable by creating these  files outside the theme directory.
-That is, at the root level of your site's directory. see tree below
+> __Pro Tip__: Ensure that your changes are git trackable by creating these files outside the theme directory.
+That is, at the root level of your site's directory.
+See tree below.

 ```
 ├── yourSite